estefysc/emailWatcher/README.md

 ### Variable Descriptions
 #### NGROK Configuration
 - `DOMAIN`: Your ngrok domain for webhook endpoints.
-Obtained from ngrok dashboard after starting a tunnel.
+Obtained from the ngrok dashboard.

 #### WhatsApp Configuration (via Twilio)
 - `ACCOUNT_SID`: Your Twilio Account SID found in Twilio Console